Karma Transit Lightweight Wheelchair

 Once I have my wheelchair, what maintenance does it need?

-Most wheelchairs come with a basic instruction manual which outlines any specific regular maintenance that is required for that model.
+Most wheelchairs come with a basic instruction manual that outlines any specific regular maintenance that is required for that model.

 In general, it is a good idea to check the following on a monthly basis:

-If you have pneumatic tyres on your wheelchair, check that the air pressure in the tyres is correct – the correct pressure is indicated on the side of the tyre.
+- If you have pneumatic tyres on your wheelchair, check that the air pressure in the tyres is correct – the correct pressure is indicated on the side of the tyre.

-Check the axle housing is free from dirt, hair and mud.
+- Check the axle housing is free from dirt, hair and mud.
 Clean any dirt or hair that has gathered around the axles – the wheels need to spin freely.

-Check the castors run smoothly – make sure there is no hair, fluff or grit in the castors.
+- Check the castors run smoothly – make sure there is no hair, fluff or grit in the castors.

-Check the brakes hold the tyre firmly in place and are easy to put on and off.
+- Check the brakes hold the tyre firmly in place and are easy to put on and off.

-Check the nuts and bolts are all tight and secure.
+- Check the nuts and bolts are all tight and secure.

 Try as many as you can – visit one of our Resellers who will hold several different models in stock so you can compare them there.
-Their staff are trained to assist people find the right size wheelchair for you that is within your price range.
+Their staff are trained to assist people to find the right size wheelchair for you that is within your price range.